ietf-wg-asdf/SDF/sdf.md

   (Occasionally, also used specifically for the elements of JSON arrays.)

 Definition:
-: Creates a new semantic term for use in SDF models and associates it with a set of qualities.
-A definition is represented as an entry in a JSON object that serves as a group.
+: An entry in a Definition Group; the entry creates a new semantic term for use in SDF models and associates it with a set of qualities.

 Declaration:
 : A reference to and a use of a definition within an enclosing